nkrot/android-studies/RSSReader/README.md

 ====

 1. handle exceptions correctly
-2. [+] nicer layout, maybe rescale the picture.
+2. DONE. nicer layout, maybe rescale the picture.
 3. align the picture to the top
 4. ? show the complete News text (description) in a separate activity.
 In this case the main list may contain the Image, the Date and the Title only
-5. ? perform RSS downloading and parsing in background (using AsyncTask)
+5. DONE. perform RSS downloading and parsing in background (using AsyncTask)
+6. Add progress bar.

 Useful links
 ============